 That’s bad news if you’re hoping that ditching Google will help you eliminate ads from your TV.

-On the plus side, that makes it really easy to navigate the Tizen TV app store.
+On the plus side, that makes navigating the Tizen TV app store really easy.

 Everything is intuitively laid out on the screen and grouped into categories with a “Watch for Free” section (free streaming services, “Editor’s Choice,” and “What’s New” sections.